-Sedation dentistry can help you relax in the dentist’s chair so you can get the dental care you need for a healthy smile.
+Sedation dentistry can help you.
+That way, you can get the dental care you need for a healthy smile.
 Dr. Yun can help you explore your options for sedation dentistry so you have peace of mind.

 What is Sedation Dentistry?

-Unlike other types of sedation dentistry,is quick to wear off.
+Unlike other types of sedation dentistry, laughing gas is quick to wear off.
 This means that you’ll be able to drive yourself home or return to work.
 If your child had laughing gas, they’ll be able to return to school after their appointment.

-Dr. Yun will need to write you a prescription if he determines that oral sedation is best for your upcoming procedure.
-Since oral sedation makes you feel drowsy, you’ll need someone to drive you to and from our office.
+Dr. Yun will need to write you a prescription for oral (pill) sedation.
+Since oral sedation makes you feel drowsy, you’ll also need someone to drive you to and from our office.

-Your safety is always our first priority, which is why we give you thorough directions so you know what to expect.
-Depending on the medication you’re prescribed, you may have to abstain from food and drink 8 hours before your appointment.
+Your safety is always our first priority.
+This is why we give you thorough directions so you know what to expect.
+For example, you may need to fast several hours before your appointment.
 For this reason, many patients schedule their appointments in the morning.

-If your child receives oral sedation, you’ll need to keep them home from school or daycare after their appointment.
+If your child receives oral sedation, you’ll need to keep them home after their appointment.
 You’ll need to supervise your child for the rest of the day while the medication wears off.

-For, we insert an IV line into a vein in the crook of your arm.
-The IV line will provide a steady flow of medication that ensures your unconscious state for the entire procedure.
+For IV sedation dentistry, we insert an IV line into a vein in the crook of your arm.
+The IV line provides a steady flow of medication.
+That way, you'll be unconscious for the entire procedure.

 You can feel safe and secure while in the dentist’s chair, knowing that you are receiving quality dental care without the stress and pain.
 We closely monitor your vital signs and ensure you are breathing properly through an oxygen mask.

-Dr. Yun DDS and his team want to make sure each patient feels safe and comfortable in the dentist’s chair.
-To request an appointment with our Grand Rapids dentist, call NorthPointe Family Dental at email@example.com.
+Dr. Suk Jun Yun and his team want to make sure each patient feels safe and comfortable in the dentist’s chair.